helidon-io/helidon/docs/se/guides/upgrade-4x.md

 The following sections describe the changes between Helidon 3.x and Helidon 4.x that can significantly impact your development process.
 Review them carefully.

-You can also review the [Helidon repository CHANGELOG][helidon-reposito] to see a detailed history of changes made to the project.
+You can also review the [Helidon repository CHANGELOG][changelog] to see a detailed history of changes made to the project.

 > [!NOTE]